Lausanne Metro: Line M2

-The Lausanne Métro Line M2 is 5.9 km long and uses the alignment of the former Lausanne-Ouchy railway, plus a new route towards Epalinges, crossing the whole city of Lausanne from north to south.
+Line M2 is 5.9 km long and uses the alignment of the former Lausanne-Ouchy railway, plus a new route towards Epalinges, crossing the whole city of Lausanne from north to south.
 Construction work (including enabling works) took around 4 years, and brought significant rebuilds of all former Métro Lausanne-Ouchy stations, plus involved moving the platforms at Lausanne-Flon station a short distance further north to give cross-platform interchange from northbound M2 to the Lausanne-Echallens-Bercher railway.
 The new line opened in autumn 2008.
+At points it climbs a gradient of 12%, the steepest slope for a metro line in the world.